ognerezov/websocket-server/README.md

 If a sender doesn't have broadcast, permission he will receive:
 {"type":"ServerResponse","data":{"value":"fail","details":"forbidden"}}

+### Direct

+{"type":"Direct","participants":["e12a61e9-d80e-6e50-0882-17d64768a782"],"data":{"some":"data"}}

+Message will be redirected to all recipients

+list of participants is mandatory.
+You'll get following message without the list

+{"type":"ServerResponse","data":{"value":"fail","details":"participants are missing"}}

+If a sender doesn't have Direct permission, he will receive:
+{"type":"ServerResponse","data":{"value":"fail","details":"forbidden"}}

 ### Control

 {"type":"Control","participants":["81375143-a238-273c-f976-3a10e9a26b6e"],"data":{"allow":true,"authorities":["Broadcast"]}}

 list of participants is mandatory.
-You'll get following message without th list
+You'll get following message without the list

 {"type":"ServerResponse","data":{"value":"fail","details":"participants are missing"}}

-If a sender doesn't have control, permission he will receive:
+If a sender doesn't have Control permission, he will receive:
 {"type":"ServerResponse","data":{"value":"fail","details":"forbidden"}}

 If applying control was successful, every participant will receive a message with new room data: